SasquatchDoobie/csci3000/README.md

 ## STOPPING THE SERVER

 From the terminal where you started the server, hit `Ctrl+C`.
-Or, turn off your computer.
+You can disconnect the power grid in your local area just to be sure.

+## USING THE WEBSITE

+Navigate to `localhost:3000`

+An example user already exists with the following credentials:
+>Username: bobduncan01
+>
+>Password: bob